 Olympic National Park

-Olympic National Park sits on the far western side of Washington and it is HUGE.
-So many options await you in this park, whether you’re looking for those beautiful evergreens, or a gorgeous mountain-scape, you are going to be overwhelmed with places to choose from.
+Olympic National Park sits on the far western side of Washington, and it is HUGE.
+So many options await you in this park, whether you’re looking for those beautiful evergreens, or a gorgeous mountain-scape, you’re going to be overwhelmed with places to choose from.
 Its diverse landscape and endless options make Olympic National Park one of the best places to elope in Washington.
 Check out their site as well for permit information!

 - Port Angeles

-Snoqualmie is located just about 45 minutes outside Seattle, making it the perfect place to elope in Washington if you are wanting to stay in the city!
+Snoqualmie is located just about 45 minutes outside Seattle, making it the perfect place to elope in Washington if you’re wanting to stay in the city!
 We love this area for its accessibility and its endless options for an elopement.
-It’s home to the world-famous, Snoqualmie falls, Rattlesnake ledge and more, the options for people eloping in Washington State are endless.
+It’s home to the world-famous, Snoqualmie falls, Rattlesnake ledge, and more.
+The options for people eloping in Washington State are endless.

 Just a few awesome spots to elope in Snoqualmie

 - Gold Creek Pond

 Eloping in Washing State?
 Looking for somewhere to stay near Snoqualmie?
 Then we suggest staying in these areas: